 Overview — As discussed above, identifying all infants with critical CHD during the first few days of life would reduce mortality by allowing either corrective or palliative intervention.
 However, early detection of neonatal CHD remains challenging because clinical findings may be subtle or absent immediately after birth, and prenatal screening does not reliably detect all cases of CHD.
 Data have shown that pulse oximetry is an effective screening measure.
 Thus, the American Academy of Pediatrics (AAP), the American Heart Association (AHA), and the American College of Cardiology Foundation (ACCF) have recommended universal screening of all newborns with pulse oximetry to improve the recognition of CHD.
 (See 'Pulse oximetry screening' below.)

 Variability of prenatal ultrasound — The sensitivity of prenatal screening with echocardiography for major heart disease is highly variable, ranging from 0 to 80 percent detection rates.
 Factors affecting sensitivity include operator training and experience, gestational age, maternal weight, fetal position, and type of defect.
 The efficacy of prenatal sonographic screening for CHD is discussed separately.
-(See "Prenatal sonographic diagnosis of fetal cardiac anomalies", section on 'Efficacy'.)
+(See "Fetal cardiac abnormalities: Screening, evaluation, and pregnancy management".)